-Race day.
+Race day at the San Antonio Half Marathon.
 After 18 weeks following the Hanson’s Half Marathon training program (and two months of running before that to determine if my knees could handle running six days out of seven), it was time to put the wheels to the test.
 I’d targeted this race for several reasons: it was familiar territory, as I went to high school and college in San Antonio; and this course kicked my butt in the heat three years ago…granted, it beat down several runners in that heat wave.
 But it was good motivation.

 My target was a new PR, a sub 1:50 half.
 My previous fastest (1:52) was in the New Orleans half in early 2012, when I was a spring chicken of 50 years old.

 After running this race twice (my first half marathon ever with Bert in 2009 San Antonio Half Marathon and with my brother in the heat in 2011), we knew not to try the “commute” route, as neither the congestion of being dropped off nor the park-n-ride from the AT&T Center options were enjoyable, relaxing or in any way conducive to a good pre-race routine.
 So I traded one of my free night coupons for a night at the Mansion del Rio hotel on the river, within easy walking distance of the starting corrals.

 My gorgeous wife and I had a not-so-quick (everyone had the same idea) pasta dinner at Paesano’s across the river, and in bed by ten led to a decent night’s sleep.